LEED: Energy performance research (EA)

+An analysis of 132 LEED buildings based on municipal energy benchmarking data from Chicago in 2015 showed that LEED-certified buildings used about 10% less energy on site than comparable conventional buildings.
+However, the study did not show differences in use of source energy.

 In 2014, architect Gwen Fuertes and engineer Stefano Schiavon developed the first study that analyzes plug loads using LEED-documented data from certified projects.
 The study compared plug load assumptions made by 92 energy modeling practitioners against ASHRAE and Title 24 requirements, and the evaluation of the plug load calculation methodology used by 660 LEED-CI and 429 LEED-NC certified projects.
 They found that energy modelers only considered the energy consumption of predictable plug loads, such as refrigerators, computers and monitors.
 Overall the results suggested a disconnection between assumptions in the models and the actual performance of buildings.

 Energy modeling might be a source of error during the LEED design phase.
 Engineers Christopher Stoppel and Fernanda Leite evaluated the predicted and actual energy consumption of two twin buildings using the energy model during the LEED design phase and the utility meter data after one year of occupancy.
 The study's results suggest that mechanical systems turnover and occupancy assumptions significantly differ from predicted to actual values.

-Most of the current analysis of LEED buildings focuses on LEED v3 (2009) or earlier versions rather than LEED v4 (2014) certification.
-According to Newsham et al., these analyses should be considered as preliminary and should be repeated with longer data history and larger building samples, including new LEED v4 certified buildings.
-Newsham et al. also noted that further work needs to be done to define green-building rating schemes to ensure more consistent and substantial long-term reduction of energy consumption at the individual building level.
+In a 2019 review, Amiri et al. suggest that judging energy efficiency based on source energy may not be appropriate where the availability of energy types depends on city council or government policies.
+If some types of source energy are not supported locally, there is no opportunity to choose the types of energy promoted by the LEED scoring system.
+Amiri emphasizes that many studies have weaknesses due to the lack of randomly selected samples of LEED buildings, and the difficulty of selecting comparison groups of non-LEED buildings.
+Amiri also notes that the standards for building design have changed significantly over time.
+For example, newer non-LEED buildings may routinely use features such as high-quality windows which were rarely used in older buildings.
+Comparisons of LEED and non-LEED buildings therefore need to consider age as well as size, use, occupant behavior, and location aspects such as climate zone.

+Zhang et al. (2019) examined renewable energy assessment methods and different assessment systems, and noted that LEED-US addresses management problems at the pre-occupancy phase.
+Interest in Post‐occupancy evaluation (POE), the process of evaluating building performance after occupation, is increasing.
+This is due in part to concerns about differences between energy models in the design phase and actual use of buildings.
+POE research emphasizes the need to collect and analyze actual occupancy data from existing buildings, to better understand how people are using spaces and resources.